 Costco was founded in 1976 and has more than 700 warehouse clubs throughout the U.S. This 40-year old company stands out as the most popular membership-only warehouse clubs in America.
-Overall, Costco employes thousands of people in both part-time and full-time positions.
+Overall, Costco employs thousands of people in both part-time and full-time positions.
 The careers at Costco range from hourly cashiers to salaried managers and accountants.
-You can learn if a career at this company is right for you by discovering more about the Costco job interview process.
+You can learn if a career at this company is right for you by discovering more about the job interview process, especially the Costco job interview questions and answers.

 Costco Company Info